lucvanbraekel/icy-meta/README.md

 ## Notes

-- The script appends to the output file if it already exists.
 - If a stream doesn't support ICY metadata, the script will log an error to the output file and exit.
 - For non-ICY metadata formats (e.g., Ogg Vorbis comments), the script would need modification.
 - The script uses the requests library for HTTP streaming, which is reliable for most streams but may require adjustments for specific edge cases.